oksana93/tecforce/frontend/README.md

     AppForm.jsm.js
     AppForm.test.js
     index.css
-    index.js
+    ForecastList.jss
     logo.svg
 ```

 For the project to build, **these files must exist with exact filenames**:

 - `public/index.html` is the page template;
-- `src/index.js` is the JavaScript entry point.
+- `src/ForecastList.jss` is the JavaScript entry point.

 You can delete or rename the other files.